saramcallister/Kangaroo/README.md

 # Kangaroo

+Welcome!
 This repository holds all of the simulation and graphing code for "Kangaroo: Caching Billions of Tiny Object on Flash", which is to appear at SOSP 2021.
-See the Kangaroo Flash Experiments to find code links and detailed run instructions for the on-flash experiment code, which is implemented as another flash cache in Facebook's CacheLib engine and will be fully open-sourced by September 3rd at the latest (see "The CacheLib Caching Engine: Design and Experiences at Scale" in OSDI 2020 for more details on CacheLib).
+See the Kangaroo Flash Experiments to find code links and detailed run instructions for the on-flash experiment code, which is implemented as another flash cache in Facebook's CacheLib engine.

 ## Simulation Code